k4gi/javagui/README.md

 # javagui

 Edit 2019/01/02: i actually made something (it's a caesar cipher encoder) wow!
+Edit 2019/03/16: Cipher3.java is now an enigma machine that works!
+Except for one bug I've noticed

+**All this code's been written with Java 11.
+It definitely needs at least Java 10**

 can't get ncurses installed right now so let's try using java?